device42/ansible_device42/README.md

 - ansible 2.9+
 - python 3.6.x+
 - requests (you can install it with pip install requests or apt-get install python-requests)
+- Ansible must have an available connection to your Device42 instance in order to collect devices for inventory

 ### Installation
 #### Ansible Tower:
-* Clone the repo on the host of your anisble server
+* Clone the repo on the host of your Anisble server
 ```bash
 git clone git@github.com:device42/ansible_device42.git
 ```